 Information, brochures, fact sheets, videos and links to federal resources for children and adolescents and mental health.

-LOS ANGELES COUNTY DEPARTMENT OF MENTAL HEALTH: CHILDREN
+LOS ANGELES COUNTY DEPARTMENT OF MENTAL HEALTH (LACDMF): CHILDREN

 FAMILIES FOR DEPRESSION AWARENESS – TEEN DEPRESSION

 Signs and symptoms of teen depression for parents.
 Information and resources on how to help.